 Based on my own definition of success, I would say that there is nothing more powerful and impactful in my own business than having an accountability partner I meet with each week.
 I’ve grown so much as a person and my business is thriving and growing because of it!
 I’m curious, how will you grow your creative business with an accountability partner?

-I’m getting ready to launch “Creative Coaching for Introverts” – a 30 day DIY coaching program that will also have an option to upgrade and have ME as your weekly accountability partner.
-If Creative Coaching for Introverts sounds like something you’d be interested in (with or without the accountability aspect) sign up for the waitlist here!
+I recently launched “Creative Coaching for Introverts” – a 30 day DIY coaching program that will also have an option to upgrade and have ME as your weekly accountability partner.
+If Creative Coaching for Introverts sounds like something you’d be interested in (with or without the accountability aspect) get more info here!